ropensci/weathercan/README.md

 License
 =======

 The data and the code in this repository are licensed under multiple licences.
 All code is licensed [GPL-3](https://www.gnu.org/licenses/gpl-3.0.en.html).
-All data is licensed under the ([Open Government License - Canada](http://open.canada.ca/en/open-government-licence-canada)).
+All weather data is licensed under the ([Open Government License - Canada](http://open.canada.ca/en/open-government-licence-canada)).